skip to main content

 Nonprofit corporations are eligible to apply for a 501(c)(3) status, which is a designation issued by the IRS to businesses that are established for a religious purpose, charities, educational or scientific reasons, as well as businesses centered in public safety and testing.
 Organizations that are designated as a 501(c)(3) are exempt from federal, sales and property taxes.
 Over time this savings can be substantial, allowing nonprofit corporations to reinvest its profits back into the organization, and give the business the chance to further service the community.

-In addition, many public and private institutions that fund grants only accept applications from public charities or nonprofit businesses, so a business that relies on these kinds of grants would benefit from choosing to form as a nonprofit.
+In addition, many public and private institutions that fund grants only accept applications from public charities or nonprofit businesses, so a business that relies on these kinds of grants would benefit from choosing to form a non profit organization.
 Nonprofits can also receive contributions that are tax deductible for the individual who contributes, which can provide additional incentives for public donations.

 What kinds of businesses should form a nonprofit?